Cdrtools: Inclusion into toolset Schily-Tools

-Cdrtools are part of Jörg Schilling's toolset Schily-Tools which was originally distributed on SourceForge.
+Cdrtools are part of Jörg Schilling's toolset Schily-Tools, which was originally distributed on SourceForge.

 Schilling stopped updating the cdrtools-only alpha and stable branch in 2017 with version 3.02a9; version 3.02a10 and higher are only included in the source package schilytools.

 The "Schily" Tool Box is a set of tools written or managed by Jörg Schilling.
-It includes the programs: cdrecord, cdda2wav, readcd, mkisofs, smake, bsh, btcflash, calc, calltree, change, compare, count, devdump, dmake based on SunPro Make, hdump, isodebug, isodump, isoinfo, isovfy, label, mt, obosh, od, p, POSIX patch, pbosh, sccs, scgcheck, scpio, sdd, sfind, sformat, smake, sh/bosh (Bourne sh), star, star_sym, strar, suntar, gnutar, tartest, termcap, and ved.
+It includes the programs cdrecord, cdda2wav, readcd, mkisofs, smake, bsh, btcflash, calc, calltree, change, compare, count, devdump, dmake based on SunPro Make, hdump, isodebug, isodump, isoinfo, isovfy, label, mt, obosh, od, p, POSIX patch, pbosh, sccs, scgcheck, scpio, sdd, sfind, sformat, smake, sh/bosh (Bourne sh), star, star_sym, strar, suntar, gnutar, tartest, termcap, and ved.

 The final version of Schily-Tools published by Jörg Schilling himself is the 2021-09-18 release.

 After his death, development of Schily-Tools has been taken up by a group of volunteers.
+Instead of hosting it on SourceForge, it is hosted on a-not-for-profit platform, Codeberg.
 To mark his passing, his cdrtools final version, 3.02a10 (where the a indicates the software is semantically alpha) was declared to be the new stable version 3.02 with no substantial changes.